GSA/ficam-playbooks/_playbooks/playbook-pam.md

 3. [National Insider Threat Task Force (NITTF)](https://www.dni.gov/index.php/ncsc-how-we-work/ncsc-nittf){:target="_blank"}{:rel="noopener noreferrer"}
     - The primary mission of the NITTF is to develop a Government-wide insider threat program for deterring detecting, and mitigating insider threats, including the safeguarding of classified information from exploitation, compromise, or other unauthorized disclosure, taking into account risk levels, as well as the distinct needs, missions, and systems of individual agencies.

+4. [OMB Memo 17-09 - Management of Federal High Value Assets](https://www.whitehouse.gov/sites/whitehouse.gov/files/omb/memoranda/2017/m-17-09.pdf){:target="_blank"}{:rel="noopener noreferrer"}
+    - General guidance for the planning, identification, categorization, prioritization, reporting, assessment, and remediation of Federal High Value Assets (HV As).

-4. [NIST Special Publication 1800-18 - Privileged Account Management for the Financial Services Sector](https://www.nccoe.nist.gov/projects/use-cases/privileged-account-management){:target="_blank"}{:rel="noopener noreferrer"}
+5. [NIST Special Publication 1800-18 - Privileged Account Management for the Financial Services Sector](https://www.nccoe.nist.gov/projects/use-cases/privileged-account-management){:target="_blank"}{:rel="noopener noreferrer"}
     - While this special publication is focused on the financial services industry it contains agnostic implementation best practices.

+6. [NIST Interagency Report 7966 - Security of Interactive and Automated Access Management Using Secure Shell (SSH)](https://csrc.nist.gov/publications/detail/nistir/7966/final){:target="_blank"}{:rel="noopener noreferrer"}
+  - This publication assists organizations in understanding the basics of SSH interactive and automated access management in an enterprise, focusing on the management of SSH user keys.

-5. [Federal Identity, Credentials, and Access Management (FICAM) Architecture - Access Management](https://playbooks.idmanagement.gov/arch/access/){:target="_blank"}{:rel="noopener noreferrer"}
+7. [Federal Identity, Credentials, and Access Management (FICAM) Architecture - Access Management](https://playbooks.idmanagement.gov/arch/access/){:target="_blank"}{:rel="noopener noreferrer"}
      - The FICAM Architecture is a framework for an agency to use in ICAM program and solution roadmap planning.
 Privileged Access Management is identified as a distinct service within the Access Management portion of the ICAM services framework.

-6. [Common Sense Guide to Mitigating Insider Threats (6th Edition), February 2019](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=540644){:target="_blank"}{:rel="noopener noreferrer"}
+8. [Common Sense Guide to Mitigating Insider Threats (6th Edition), February 2019](https://resources.sei.cmu.edu/library/asset-view.cfm?assetid=540644){:target="_blank"}{:rel="noopener noreferrer"}
     - The Software Engineering Institute at Carnegie Mellon University’s Insider Threat Center released the Common Sense Guide to provide the Federal Government and industry with recommendations on insider threat mitigation, based on a database of over 700 cases.
 This work was sponsored by the Department of Homeland Security, Office of Cybersecurity and Communications and the U.S. Secret Service.
 The Common Sense guide presents readers with 19 best practices to mitigate insider threats.

 # Appendix B: Privileged User Agreement

-An agency can tailor [this template](../../docs/template-pua.docx){:target="_blank"} to uphold mission and business needs in support of privileged access to logical and physical resources.
+An agency can tailor [this template](../../docs/template-pua.docx){:target="_blank"} to uphold mission and business needs in support of privileged user access to logical and physical resources.
 An agency should obtain and retain a digitally signed copy of such instruction and ensure that privileged user access to the identified protected resource is prohibited without a signed acknowledgement of system-specific rules and a signed acknowledgement of said instruction.

-## [AGENCY OR PROGRAM NAME] Privileged Access User Agreement
+## [AGENCY OR PROGRAM NAME] Privileged User Agreement

 Version 1.0
 Last Updated: August 10, 2021